 Throughout 2022, the HHC observed some reports of unfair labour conditions by applicants or beneficiaries of temporary protection who started to work in Hungary.
-Most reports complained about an unfair salary (e.g. receiving a substantially lower salary than agreed beforehand) or the fact that persons are employed without a contract.121 This trend has not been prevalent since 2022, at least no such reports have reached the HHC.
+Most reports complained about an unfair salary (e.g., receiving a substantially lower salary than agreed beforehand) or the fact that persons are employed without a contract.
+This trend has not been prevalent since 2022, at least no such reports have reached the HHC.
+The HHC recorded one occasion in 2024 when people who fled Ukraine and were accommodated in Ercsi complained that they had problems finding permanent jobs, as they are mostly hired for casual labour.
+Recently, the men residing at the said accommodation site did not receive enough money for their work, they basically had to work for free for a week.
+The Hungarian Interchurch Aid also reported that many of those people from Ukraine who turned to them informed them that they often had to work for free, in dire conditions or without a contract.